 Many beginner classes will feature the same group of exercises in each class, so that you can master the basics before moving onto the more challenging repertoire.

 Wear formfitting clothes that are comfortable to move in.
 As Pilates is done without shoes, socks are required for hygiene purposes, but because you might slip in a pair of socks the ones with the grip on the bottom are best.
 You can probable buy a pair at the studio you are attending or pick up a pair on line.

 The first time you take any new class can be a little intimidating.
 But here at Taube Pilates we try and make it more friendly and fun.
 Pilates may seem overwhelming with the Cadillac that looks a little like a torture rack, and the names of the exercises like the Teaser.

 At Taube Pilates you are not left to your own devices.
 You are monitored closely even if in a small group session of up to 4 people.
 Here is a little sample video of some of the moves you might do in a session:

 Pilates offers plenty of benefits to your body, no matter your fitness level.
 You’ll improve your posture, focus on bodily alignment, and get a great workout, whether you're on the Cadillac, Reformer, Ladder Barrel, Spine Corrector, Wunda Chair or mat.

-Pilates is a form of low-impact exercise that aims to strengthen muscles while improving postural alignment and flexibility.
-Pilates moves tend to target the core, although the exercises work in other areas of your body as well.
-Expect the moves to involve slow, precise movements and breath control.
+Pilates is a form of low-impact exercise that aims to strengthen muscles while improving posture and flexibility.
+Pilates exercises tend to initiate from the centre, the core, even if working other parts of your body.
+Expect the exercise to involve, precise movements with breath control.